How to Become an Electrician or Electrical Contractor

 Each area may have specific requirements, so be sure to check in your local jurisdiction for specific information.
 Start by contacting your local city or state building department, trade school, or electrical contractor for more information.

-More about Electrical Contractor Training
+More about Electrician and Electrical Contractor Training

 Electrical Apprenticeship Education